Exceptional opportunities for individuals with developmental disabilities and differe

 About Janet Smola

-Janet is married to Michael Smola, and they have three grown sons.
-Janet is a native of West Springfield, MA and attended Westfield State College majoring in Psychology.
-She obtained insurance licensing in New York, Connecticut, and Illinois along with NASD licensing in New York where she worked in the securities industry.
-Upon making Georgia her home in 1993, Janet dedicated her career to raising funds for nonprofit organizations in Fayette County.
+Janet is married to Michael Smola and is the proud mother of three grown sons.
+Originally from West Springfield, MA, she attended Westfield State College, majoring in Psychology.
+She also obtained insurance licensing in New York, Connecticut, and Illinois, along with NASD licensing in New York, where she worked in the securities industry.
+Since moving to Georgia in 1993, Janet has dedicated her career to raising funds for nonprofit organizations, emphasizing community support for those in need.

-In 2014, Janet narrowed her efforts exclusively to the ExOPS mission of providing services and advocacy for citizens with developmental disabilities and differences.
-Janet is known and appreciated as a compassionate and courageous advocate as she works tirelessly to build bridges of support throughout the community at large.
-Her efforts have encouraged and impacted thousands as she continues to be a catalyst for exceptional opportunities in 2021 and beyond.
-Janet announced her retirement this year after 25 years of service.
-She will retire at the end of December, 2025.
-Her work has helped countless families and made a lasting impact for good in our area and beyond.
-We will be post more about Janet in the coming weeks.
+In 2014, Janet narrowed her efforts exclusively to the mission of ExOPS, advocating for those with developmental disabilities and striving to enhance community support.
+Known for her compassionate and courageous leadership, she works tirelessly to build bridges of support throughout the community.
+Her advocacy has positively impacted thousands, making her a catalyst for exceptional opportunities in 2021 and beyond.
+After 25 years of dedicated service, Janet announced her retirement this year, effective at the end of December 2025.
+Her contributions have profoundly benefited countless families, leaving a lasting impact on our area and beyond.
+Stay tuned for more updates about Janet in the coming weeks.

 Email: janetsmola@comcast.net